m0xpd/ESP8266-GeoLocation/README.md

 This demonstrates methods to GeoLocate using the ESP8266 device.

-The first method, ESP8266_GeoLocation_1, obtains a location estimate from the IP address using the freegeoip service (freegeoip.net), using code copied almost verbaitim from the Adafruit CC3000 soution.
+The first method, ESP8266_GeoLocation_1, obtains a location estimate from the IP address using the freegeoip service (freegeoip.net), using code copied almost verbatim from the Adafruit CC3000 soution.

 The second method, ESP_GeoLocation_2, obtains a location estimate from a scan of nearby Wireless Access Points, using GeoLocation APIs, such as those offered by Google or Mozilla.